Mr-Technician/BlazorWebview2Minimal/README.md

 5. Kill the process from the task manager/PS, it shows up as "Form1"
 6. Comment out the `<MudThemProvider />` in `App.razor` and repeat steps 1-4.
 The process should not be found under step 4

 Something in the theme provider is causing the app to not shut down correctly.
+This line seems to the culprit: https://github.com/MudBlazor/MudBlazor/blob/dev/src/MudBlazor/Components/Popover/MudPopoverService.cs#L200